isomerpages/moe-asrjc/_joining-asrjc/Direct School Admission.md

 Shortlisted applicants will be required to attend an in-person interview to enable the College to better understand the:

 •	Applicant’s interest/ passion for the specific talent area;
-•	Applicant’s experiences (if any) in nurturing the specific talent area (e.g. through school CCA, sport academies/ clubs or private coaching);
+•	Applicant’s experiences (if any) in nurturing the specific talent area (e.g. through school CCA, sport academies/ clubs or private coaching)
 •	Applicant’s motivation for joining ASRJC;
 •	Applicant’s ability to cope with JC curriculum.